bsempir0x65/CTF_Writeups/SEETF_CTF_2022/README.md

 Weirdly the result seem still not to be perfect.
 But good enough to read the actual flag: SEE{boss_aint_too_happy_bout_me_9379c958d872435}

-Not sure what went wrong but if you read the other write ups from us then you see that we aim for good enough and not perfect (๑˃ᴗ˂)ﻭ
+Not sure what went wrong but if you read our other write-ups then you see that we aim for good enough and not perfect (๑˃ᴗ˂)ﻭ

 # <a name="sniffedtraffic"></a>sniffedtraffic

  <img src="https://raw.githubusercontent.com/bsempir0x65/CTF_Writeups/main/SEETF_CTF_2022/img/sniffedtraffic.png" alt="sniffedtraffic" width="50%" height="50%">

-This time we got a nice pcap file to start wireshark up.
+This time we got a nice pcap file to start wireshark up with.
 When we first opened the file we saw over 4K packages ... .
 So lots of stuff to look into.
 So we went first to the export options to see if any useful files are there based on the description that a file was downloaded via File -> Export Objects -> HTTP

  <img src="https://raw.githubusercontent.com/bsempir0x65/CTF_Writeups/main/SEETF_CTF_2022/img/sniffedtraffic2.png" alt="sniffedtraffic2" width="50%" height="50%">

-Well well what do we see here ? a thingamajig.zip ( ͡ಠ ʖ̯ ͡ಠ) ROFL .
-Good start but when we tried to unzip it we were asked for a password.
-Since this is considered as an easy task we thought lets go trough the tcp streams and see if something is there.
+Well well, what do we see here ? a thingamajig.zip ( ͡ಠ ʖ̯ ͡ಠ) ROFL .
+Good start, but when we tried to unzip it we were asked for a password.
+Since this is considered an easy task we thought: let's go trough the tcp streams and see if something is there.

  <img src="https://raw.githubusercontent.com/bsempir0x65/CTF_Writeups/main/SEETF_CTF_2022/img/sniffedtraffic3.png" alt="sniffedtraffic3" width="50%" height="50%">

-Oho Passwords in clear text with a reference to [hunter2](https://knowyourmeme.com/memes/hunter2), we see what you did there.
-Okay once we had that a stuff file.
+ahhhh.....
+Passwords in clear text with a reference to [hunter2](https://knowyourmeme.com/memes/hunter2), we see what you did there.
+ROFL

+Okay once we had that, a "stuff" file came up.

 ```console
 └─$ file stuff_save
 stuff_save: data
 ```

 Hmm so just data.
-When we looked into the file via a text editor you can see that the strings flag.txt are visible.
-Since unzip has not worked on it we just used foremost to see if it finds something.
+When we looked into the file via a text editor we saw that strings "flag.txt" are visible.
+Since unzip has not worked on it we just used "foremost" to see if it finds something.

 ```console
 └─$ cat audit.txt